 NEEA has strong relationships with retailers and manufacturers at the national level, allowing the alliance to leverage its regional scale to bring additional, cost-effective value to the Northwest.

-The Retail Products Portfolio brings full category sales data that supports the federal standards process, increasing the data resolution and increasing the speed of availability.
+The Retail Product Portfolio brings full category sales data that supports the federal standards process, increasing the data resolution and increasing the speed of availability.

 NEEA brings the expertise and market relationships required to support and influence these government organizations to ensure Northwest consumers benefit from standard updates.